CodedSketch: A Coding Scheme for Distributed Computation of Approximated Matrix Multiplication: Introduction

-In this paper, we propose a distributed straggler--resistant computation scheme to achieve an approximation of the multiplication of two large matrices $\mathbf{A}\in \mathbb{R}^{r\times s}$ and $\mathbf{B}\in \mathbb{R}^{s \times t}$, where $r, s, t \in \mathbb{N}$ (see Fig.~\ref{fig}).
+In this paper, we propose a distributed straggler--resistant computation scheme to achieve an approximation of the multiplication of two large matrices $\mathbf{A}\in \mathbb{R}^{r\times s}$ and $\mathbf{B}\in \mathbb{R}^{s \times t}$, where $r, s, t \in \mathbb{N}$ (see Fig.~\ref{fig44}).
+The motivation is that in some optimization and machine learning algorithms which are based on stochastic gradient descent such as the learning phase of deep learning, the scheme is less sensitive to the accuracy of the result as long as it is an unbiased estimation of it.
 To exploit the fact that an approximated result is required to reduce the recovery threshold, we need to use some sorts of pre-compression.
 However, compression inherently involves some randomness that would lose the structure of the matrices.
 On the other hand, considering the structure of the matrices is crucial to reduce the recovery threshold.
-In this paper, we use count--sketch compression on the rows of $\mathbf{A}$ and columns of $\mathbf{B}$ and we use structured codes on the columns of $\mathbf{A}$ and rows of $\mathbf{B}$.
+In this paper, we use the ideas of entangled polynomial codes and count-sketch to form a right combination of randomness and structured codes.
+To be specific, we use entangled polynomial codes on the columns of $\mathbf{A}$ and the rows of $\mathbf{B}$.
+Then, we use count--sketch compression on the rows of $\mathbf{A}$ and the columns of $\mathbf{B}$.
 This arrangement allows us to enjoy the benefits of both in reducing the recovery threshold.
 To improve the overall accuracy, we need to use multiple count--sketches.
-Another layer of structured codes allows us to keep multiple count--sketches independent.
+Another layer of structured codes, i.e., improved entangled polynomial codes, allows us to keep multiple count--sketches independent.
 This independency is used to prove theoretical guarantee on the performance of the final result and establish an achievable recovery threshold.